sedostheatre/sedos.co.uk/input/shows/2022-amadeus.md

 The full audition notice will be released in due course.
 More information about all Sedos’ [London auditions](https://sedos.co.uk/get-involved) is available [here](https://sedos.co.uk/get-involved).

-This amateur production of “Amadeus” is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. www.concordtheatricals.co.uk
+This amateur production of *Amadeus* is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. www.concordtheatricals.co.uk

 *Amadeus* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 23 November-3 December 2022.